Apply these 3 skills to define and execute your leadership vision.

 - Define and Communicate Vision: Communicates a compelling picture of the future that connects and motivates others to action.

-- Strategic Thinking: Sees the big picture of future possibility and creates strategic connections leading to competitive advantage.
+- Strategic Thinking: Sees the big picture of future possibilities and creates strategic connections leading to competitive advantage.

 Executes Leadership Vision Toolkit